Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 <!--- TEST -->

-Additionally, the type safety of Kotlin is strongly enforced.
+Additionally, Kotlin's [null safety](null-safety.md) is strongly enforced.
 If a `null` value is encountered in a JSON object for a non-nullable Kotlin property, even if the property has a default value, an exception is raised: